Skip to main

 EDTAS1206 Developing VET curriculum for training providers and industry

-This course helps students develop skills and knowledge to develop and evaluate curriculum for the vocational education and training (VET) sector and non accredited workplace settings.
-The curriculum may be based on Training Package qualifications and units of competency, or other accredited or non-accredited courses, including courses developed for, or in conjunction with, employers.
-The skills and knowledge include the development of appropriate teaching and training strategies, the selection and development of appropriate delivery methods and learning resources; and can be applied to working in registered training organisations (RTOs), also known as `training providers¿, or to working in industry contexts.
-The course covers principles for the design and development of curriculum and learning resources in VET; and assists students to work confidently with enterprises as external or internal clients in the provision of training services and advice.
-It addresses content from units of competency from the Diploma of Vocational Education and Training relating to learning strategies, learning resources, evaluation of VET and industry training programs, training needs analysis and Industry-RTO partnerships.
+This unit equips students with the skills and knowledge required to develop and evaluate curriculum for the vocational education and training (VET) sector and non-accredited workplace settings.
+The curriculum may be based on training package qualifications and units of competency, or other accredited and non-accredited courses, including units developed in collaboration with employers.
+The unit focuses on the development of effective training strategies, the selection and development of appropriate delivery methods, and the creation of suitable learning resources.
+These skills can be applied in Registered Training Organisations (RTOs) and industry contexts.
+Students will explore the principles of curriculum design in the VET sector and learn how to work confidently with enterprises as external or internal clients in providing training services and advice.
+The importance of training program evaluation is explored and applied in addition to planning and conducting a Training Needs Analysis (TNA) as part of establishing and fostering effective Industry-RTO partnerships.

 Credit points